miru0513/UBB_facultate_1/README.md

 💡 Feel free to use them as a **study reference** but always verify with official resources.

 ---

+## 🚀 Semester 2 - Work in Progress

+Semester 2 is currently **in progress**.
+More resources and notes will be added as the semester advances!

 📩 If you have any questions, feel free to reach out! 😊